Business Development Adds Valuable Perspective and Process to Firm M&A

 Kehler recently performed a follow-up to a transaction that came close, but didn’t close.
 Through that process, the firm was able to recognize tweaks needed in future strategic plans as they continued the M&A process.

 “We want to make sure that any transaction we complete will be what’s best for our employees and our clients,” said Barry.
-“A good business development professional, like Mari-Anne, is valuable in guiding the M&A process in the right direction.”
+“A good business development professional, like Mari-Anne, is valuable in guiding the mergers and acquisitions process in the right direction.”